jenningsanderson/Boulder72/_posts/2014-12-02-Video-Storyboard.md

 permalink: assignment7
 ---

+We created a video storyboard in powerpoint, outlining the major scenes of our video presentation.
+[Download Our Video Storyboard as a PDF here]({{site.files}}/video-storyboard.pdf)

-Below is our Shooting Script for our Project Video:
+###Complete Shooting Script for our Project Video

-	BOULDER72
+The following shooting script outlines each major scene in full:

+	BOULDER72: BUFFY IN THE FLOOD

 	EXT.
 	Sounds of thunder and rain